ad-freiburg/elevant/docs/benchmarks.md

  mention text "candidate" does not include the first letter and in sentence #62 the span for the mention text "civil engineering" is moved by one character to the right.
-- Some annotations don't match the annotation guidelines, e.g. "civil engineering" is annotated even though it's neither a person, organization nor role.
+- Some annotations don't match the annotation guidelines, e.g. "civil engineering" is annotated even though it's neither a place, person, organization nor role.
 - Inconsistent annotations: "Irish" in "Irish stone carver" (training set, sentence 50) is annotated (with "Irish people"), but "American" in "American poet" or "Canadian" in "Canadian musician" is not.
 Similarly, "street" is annotated, but "county" is not.